Allaman/knowledge.rootknecht.net/pages/01.home/ergodox-ez/.revs/20190222-175020/item.md

 2. I have never used a columnar stagger ordering.
 3. Of course I have never used a split keyboard.

-My Plan is to run the [pre configured layout](https://cdn.shopify.com/s/files/1/1152/3264/files/default_firmware_v1.2.pdf?2947908262754067686) to get in touch with the board at first.
+My Plan is at first to run the [pre configured layout](https://cdn.shopify.com/s/files/1/1152/3264/files/default_firmware_v1.2.pdf?2947908262754067686) which I recommend to print to get used to the staggering and feeling.

-The main choice I have to figure out is configuring the layout to be more qwertz compatible, including the german "Umlaute" ä,ö,ü, or rocking a qwerty layout.
-But having the choice is better than not having, isn't it? :-)
+Then I would have the choice of configuring the layout to be more qwertz compatible, including the german "Umlaute" ä,ö,ü, or rocking a qwerty layout.
 The advantage of qwertz would be that I am used to it since the beginning of my computer journey.
 The advantage of qwerty is that for programming many keys are easier to reach.

 ## Status quo